NotYourAverageGamer/NotYourAverageGamer/README.md

-Hi 👋 I'm NotYourAverageGamer
+Hello 👋 I'm NotYourAverageGamer
 ====================================

-I like developing projects for fun that myself/others may enjoy/find use in.
-I also try to contribute to projects I enjoy using/support.
+I enjoy developing projects that myself/others may enjoy/find use in.
+I also try to contribute to projects I enjoy using/want to help support.

 <picture>